LLNL/scr/doc/rst/users/api.rst

     CHARACTER*(*) NAME, FILE
     INTEGER IERROR

 When files are under control of SCR, they may be written to or exist on different levels of the storage hierarchy at different points in time.
-For example, a checkpoint might be written first to the RAM disk of a compute node and then later transferred to a burst buffer or the parallel file system by SCR.
-In order for an application to discover where a file should be written to or read from, we provide the :code:`SCR_Route_file` routine.
+For example, a checkpoint might be written first to the RAM disk of a compute node and then later transferred to the parallel file system by SCR.
+In order for an application to discover where a file should be written to or read from, one calls the :code:`SCR_Route_file` routine.

-A process calls :code:`SCR_Route_file` to obtain the full path and file name it must use to access a file under SCR control.
+A process calls :code:`SCR_Route_file` to obtain the full path and file name it must use to access a file.
 The name of the file that the process intends to access must be passed in the :code:`name` argument.
+This should be a relative or absolute path to the file where it would appear on the parallel file system.
 A pointer to a character buffer of at least :code:`SCR_MAX_FILENAME` bytes must be passed in :code:`file`.
 When a call to :code:`SCR_Route_file` returns, the full path and file name to access the file named in :code:`name` is written to the buffer pointed to by :code:`file`.
 The process must use the character string returned in :code:`file` to access the file.
+A call to :code:`SCR_Route_file` is local to the calling process; it is not a collective call.

+The exact behavior of :code:`SCR_Route_file` varies depending on the current state of SCR.

+When called within an output phase, between :code:`SCR_Start_output` and :code:`SCR_Complete_output`, :code:`SCR_Route_file` registers the file as part of the output dataset.
 A process does not need to create any directories listed in the string returned in :code:`file`.
-The SCR implementation creates any necessary directories before returning from the call.
+The SCR implementation creates any necessary directories before it returns from :code:`SCR_Route_file`.
-A call to :code:`SCR_Route_file` is local to the calling process; it is not a collective call.

-As of version 1.2.2, :code:`SCR_Route_file` can be successfully called at any point during application execution.
-If it is called outside of a Start/Complete pair, the original file path is simply copied to the return string.

-:code:`SCR_Route_file` has special behavior when called within a Start/Complete pair for restart, checkpoint, or output.
-The input parameter :code:`name` specifies the final path on the parallel file system.
-The caller may provide either absolute or relative path components in :code:`name`.
-If the path is relative, SCR prepends the current working directory to :code:`name` when :code:`SCR_Route_file` is called.
-With either an absolute or relative path, all paths must resolve to a location within the subtree rooted at the SCR prefix directory.
+When called within a restart phse, between :code:`SCR_Start_restart` and :code:`SCR_Complete_restart`, SCR also checks whether the file exists and is readable.
-During a restart, :code:`SCR_Route_file` returns an error code if no file by that name exists.
+In this mode, :code:`SCR_Route_file` returns an error code if the file does not exist or is not readable.

-Note: For the purpose of backwards compatibility, the caller can provide just a file name for :code:`name` during restart, even if the current working directory and the provided file name do not refer to the correct path to the file on the parallel file system.
+Also during restart, for backwards compatibility, the caller may provide just a file name in :code:`name`, even if prepending the current working directory to the file name does not resolve to the correct path to the file on the parallel file system.
-Based on the file name, SCR internally identifies the full path to the file for the currently loaded checkpoint.
+Using just the file name, SCR internally looks up the full path to the file using SCR metadata for the currently loaded checkpoint.
 This usage is deprecated, and it may be not be supported in future releases.
-Instead it is recommended that one construct the full path to the checkpoint file using information from the checkpoint name returned in :code:`SCR_Start_restart`, and to name a checkpoint, one must create the checkpoint using :code:`SCR_Start_output`.
+It is recommended that one construct a proper relative or absolute path to the checkpoint file.

+If :code:`SCR_Route_file` is called outside of output and restart phases, i.e., outside of a Start/Complete pair, the string in :code:`name` is copied verbatim into the output buffer :code:`file`.
+SCR does not create any directories in this mode nor does it check whether the file is readable.

 In the current implementation,
 SCR only changes the directory portion of :code:`name` when storing files in cache.